microsoft/VirtualClient/website/docs/workloads/mlperf/mlperf-developer-guide.md

 ## Scenarios
 MLPerf will evaluate the performance of a system in different scenarios.
-For a given benchmark, the configurations for each scenario is available under the [directory for the benchmark](https://github.com/mlcommons/inference_results_v4.1/tree/main/closed/NVIDIA/configs/bert).
+For a given benchmark, the configurations for each scenario are available under the [directory for the benchmark](https://github.com/mlcommons/inference_results_v4.1/tree/main/closed/NVIDIA/configs/bert).
 - **Offline**: All queries are aggregated into a batch and sent to the tested system.
 The maximum throughput without a latency constraint is measured.
 - **Server**: Queries are aggregated into multiple batches and sent to the tested system.
 The maximum throughput with a latency constraint is measured.
 - **SingleStream**: Queries are sent one-by-one to the tested system.
 The latency of processing individual queries is measured.